AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 3.md

 ---
 # Upscaling drainage systems
 In regional models, are we going to explicitly include all drainage channels?
-Is it feasible
+Is it feasible?
+Results in very dense grids/networks.
+Is it even necessary?

+Our way of aggregating, we call 'diffuse' (effective drainage system).
+Coming up with an average, using drainage theory.
+Keep proper (average) fluxes.
+- We assume steady flow
+- Recharge from precipitation
+- Discharge is recharge
+- Dupuit assumption
+- Fully penetrating ditches
+- Homogeneous soil